ryan-l-robinson/ryan-l-robinson.github.io/README.md

 # Ryan Robinson

 Ryan's personal landing page for ryanrobinson.ca.
-It is a straightforward HTML and CSS page.
+It is a single purely HTML and CSS page.